visciang/mbs/README.md

 This will give you **parallelized** fast builds for free that can consistenly run on your dev machine (exactly like your CI runner) without any need for specific software installed, but only docker and your mono-repo.

-The user experience we aim to is a (meta) build system that let you properly work in a mono-repo that you feel like a modular monolith, but is built and deployed like a service oriented solution.
+The user experience we aim to is a build system that let you properly work in a mono-repo that you feel like a modular monolith, but is built and deployed like a service oriented solution.

 To summarize:
 - build / release / deploy support